share/sharedb/README.md

 `doc.data` _(Object)_
 Document contents.
 Available after document is fetched or subscribed to.

-`doc.presence` _(Object)_
+`doc.presence.current` _(Object)_
-Each property under `doc.presence` contains presence data shared by a client subscribed to this document.
+Each property under `doc.presence.current` contains presence data shared by a client subscribed to this document.
 The property name is an empty string for this client's data and connection IDs for other clients' data.

 `doc.fetch(function(err) {...})`
 Populate the fields on `doc` with a snapshot of the document from the server.